 Today’s post is written by Garrett, our Project Manager.
-From the start, Garrett has proved to be a valuable asset to our team and we feel blessed to have him.
-You will learn more about Garrett in an upcoming “Meet The Team” post.
+From the start, he has proved to be a valuable asset to our team and we feel blessed to have him.
+Learn more about Garrett here.
 He came to us with a great wealth of knowledge and today, we pass some of that knowledge onto you as Garrett covers a commonly neglected task in home maintenance: the crawlspace.
-Take it away Garrett …
+Take it away …

 When looking for a home it is easy to focus on the aesthetical improvements over the practical ones.
 My wife, Shea, and I began looking for a home last Spring.
 Our “must have” list included things like an open layout or the ability to open a wall, three bedrooms, a functional bathroom and a functional kitchen.
 So, when the time came to put an offer in on a house, we thought we had all the important bases covered.
 As it turns out, we didn’t.
 Our inspector uncovered a crawlspace with $7,500 of water and termite damage.
 Thankfully, we were fortunate to find that out in our due diligence period, but not everyone is that lucky.